redhat-cop/infra.lvm_snapshots/README.md

 #### `vg`

-The volume group of the origin logical volume for which a snapshot should be created.
+The volume group of the origin logical volume for which a snapshot will be created.

 #### `lv`

-The origin logical volume for which a snapshot should be created.
+The origin logical volume for which a snapshot will be created.

 #### `size`